Unique among other departments in the country, the Spanish and Portuguese Department at CU Boulder offers two distinct tracks to our PhD students:

 Students work closely with CU Boulder faculty members and are encouraged to pursue their own research interests.

-Students wishing to pursue graduate work in Spanish leading to candidacy for advanced degree should carefully read the Master's Degree Requirements section of this catalog.
+Students wishing to pursue graduate work in Spanish leading to candidacy for advanced degree should carefully read the PhD Degree Requirements website.

 Requirements